wisamb/ZillowHomeValuation/README.md

 <div align=center><i>Logerror = log(Zestimate) − log(SalePrice)</i></div><br>

-Our project will determine which features influence the accuracy of Zillow estimates.
-Since logerror is a continuous response variable, we will use regression models for our analysis.
+This project will determine which features influence the accuracy of Zillow estimates.
+Since logerror is a continuous response variable, we use regression models for the analysis.

 ## Dataset and Metric